 Anglia TV report

 Darrell had an extremely busy day yesterday, running the shop, preparing for outside events, meeting our guests and doing TV interviews with both the BBC and ITV.
-You can watch last night’s TV broadcast on Anglia TV last night by clicking on the following link:

 Thank you to Darrell Haylett, Krista Alves and Lisa Hunter for doing Spaldwick proud!
 Sadly, some film crews were caught up in all the flooding yesterday on the A14 and couldn’t get to Spaldwick.
 At least, the bad weather held off first thing in the morning!